SIBarcodeNetwork/ReadtheDocsMaster/Docs/geneious_intro.rst

 .. image:: /images/primer_new_create.png

 Once a primer has been created, any associated information can be edited.
 Highlight the primer in the Document Table, and go to the "Info" tab in the Document Viewer.
-Here, various meta-data such as Gene, Organism, Direction etc. can be added.
+Here, various metadata such as Gene, Organism, Direction etc. can be added.
 Fill in as much information as possible for future reference.

 .. image:: /images/primer_metadata.png